Beaver County, Pennsylvania: United States Senate

-Attractions

-Beaver County offers many shops and places to eat.
-It is home to the Beaver Valley Mall in Center Township, which has shops and restaurants.
+Recreation

 Near Koppel there is Buttermilk Falls, a naturally occurring waterfall.
 In Brighton Township there is Brady's Run Park.
-Racoon Creek State Park is one of Pennsylvania’s largest and most visited state parks.
+Racoon Creek State Park is one of Pennsylvania's largest and most visited state parks.
 The park encompasses 7572 acre and features the 101 acre Raccoon Lake.
 Additionally, there are many riverfront parks throughout the county.
-The North County Trail is an 11-mile point-to-point trail near Darlington to the Ohio state line.
+The North Country National Scenic Trail (NCT) passes through the county's northern end.
+The NCT has an 11-mile point-to-point off-road section near Darlington to the Ohio state line and a 2.5 mile off-road section near New Galilee and Enon Valley, Pennsylvania.